balinterdi/balinterdi.github.com/source/_posts/2015-09-11-rock-and-roll-with-ember-dot-js-v1-dot-13-dot-9-is-out.markdown

 There are a few other minor fixes, the whole list can be found in the [Github issues repo](https://github.com/balinterdi/rarwe-issues/issues?q=is%3Aissue+milestone%3A1.13.9+is%3Aclosed)

-I want to thank [Andrew Davison](https://github.com/andrewjdavison) who did most of the error reporting for this update.
+I want to thank [Andrew Davison](http://andrew.davison-family.com) who did most of the error reporting for this update.
 Thank you, Andrew!

+Stay tuned for more goodies early next week, or sign up below so that you don't miss any in the future.